rd9911/FullStackWebDevelopment/takeaways.md

 Notes about exporting functions.
 A file can't have more than one `default` export variable/function but can have multiple "normal" (`export const nameOfVar`) variables/functions.

-presentational components, container component
+presentational components, container component presentational components deal with how things look and container components deal with how things work (also containers accept components as props)

+ppp
+We learned about hooks (useSelector, useDispatch) but before hooks became convinient way of managing states there was connect().
+It includes two types of parametres: mapStateToProps and mapDispatchToProps.
+The first (matchStateToState) does the work of useSelector and the second (mapDispatchToProps) is analogy of useDispatch.
+Basically connect() manages states by passing them as props to components.